Maintaining Health and Wellness After the Elections [Proverbs]

 The main thesis of the Bible pertains to God’s exaltation through man’s redemption.
 Ephesians 2:7 states, so that in the ages to come He might show the surpassing riches of His grace in kindness toward us in Christ Jesus.
 God’s whole economy of salvation is meant to show His attribute of grace.
 The context of this statement has to do with the redeeming work of Christ—in that the cross displays God’s grace—that He would save anyone from personal rebellion toward Him reflects His very nature.
 By His abundant grace alone is anyone saved.

 Through these salvific kindnesses, God’s goodness and glory redound to all mankind in the past, present, and future.
 Why the Fall?
 Why the cross?
 God’s economy of the Fall and the cross (as compared to man’s never falling and God’s no longer needing to graciously save through His Son) serves to illuminate the grace of God.
 Otherwise, His attribute of grace would be inconspicuous to man.
+The point is that nothing else in the Bible eclipses this overarching theme.
+Make no mistake here, the big picture is all about the greatness of God!

 A. THE BIG PICTURE